Release Notes#

 The content previously in a Machine Learning section is now included in the Problem-Solving Handbook guide.

-Revision to Release Note for Leap’s DQM Solver#
+Revision to Release Note for the DQM Hybrid Solver#

 The content of release note Hybrid Solver Service: DQM Solver is revised for a software update deployed in February 2021 that changed the limits on the supported numbers of variables (previously 5,000) and total biases (previously 2 billion).
 The revised sentence now states, “It accepts problems with up to 3,000 discrete variables, each of which can represent sets of up to 10,000 values, and 3 billion total linear plus quadratic biases (values assigned to both nodes and edges of the graph representing your problem).”